TheProjectsGuy/Learning_ROS/src/cpp_basic_nodes/README.md

 After launching, the following nodes must have spawned (use `rosnode list` to get these):

-- `/rqt_console`: This is a console to visualize the messages being transmitted (since the output is logged, although there is provision to log to the screen).
+- `/rqt_console`: This is a console to visualize the messages being transmitted (since the output is logged, although there also is provision to log to the screen but it is less preferred as it would produce too much clutter).
 - `/l1/ps/cppl1_publisher`: This is the publisher node (note the namespace and renaming).
 - `/l1/ps/cppl1_subscriber`: This is the subscriber node.
+- `/l1/params/cppl1_parameters`: This is the parameter keys node.

 The following topics are of importance (use `rostopic list` to get these):

 - `/l1/ps/topic`: The topic to which the publisher publishes and subscriber subscribes.
 Note that this is completely achieved through argument remapping and namespace allocation (because the nodes themselves use a different topic by default).

+You must observe the parameters present through running `rosparam list`.
+The following are important observations:

+- `/global/*` are parameters in the global declaration
+- `/l1/params/*` are parameters in the group declaration
+- `/l1/ps/cppl1_publisher/l1pub_PubFreq` is a private parameter but still shared with the parameter server

 Also note that upon closing the `rqt_console` window, the launch closes.
 This is because of the `required` attribute in the `<node>` for it.

+After closing the launch, it is possible to see all the output generated by the nodes.
+This is available in the directory `~/.ros/log/latest` (by default).
+Each file will contain the output generated by the particular node.

 ## Reference